codefridaydotorg/JavaSQL/BlockChain/Bitcoin.md

 Bitcoin is a fully digital currency which requires no central authorities like Banks or Governments to issue and manage them.
 It was developed by a mysterious figure named Satoshi Nakamoto.

 Bitcoins work on a public ledger system of money.
-Each time a person makes a transacction they add another line into the ledger recording the exchange.
+Each time a person makes a transaction they add another line into the ledger recording the exchange.
 This however poses an issue of trust where there is no way to verify that a person has actually made the transaction or not.
 To solve this problem the concept of digital signature is used to create a way to verify the transaction, this is acheived through mantaining a public-private key pair.

 ### Functionality